LelouchFR/windows-terminal-theme-generator/README.md

 ### Export/Import Themes

 You can import your own themes into the website to watch if the colors match other interesting patterns or to share them to others.
+[More About That Here](/docs/import_export.md)

 ## Installation